“PEHONAN” IS A CREE WORD MEANING GATHERING PLACE.

 noises and/or artificial smoke.

 SHOWINGS OF THE FEATURE FILM OUR PEOPLE OUR PROVINCE OCCUR EVERY 30 MINUTES THROUGHOUT THE DAY, ON THE HOUR AND HALF-HOUR.
-PLEASE NOTE: THE LAST DAILY SHOWING COMMENCES AT 2:30 P.M.
+The last daily showing commences 30 minutes before closing.

 Hours of Operation